savashn/ecewo-modules/src/cluster/README.md

 # CLUSTER

 Ecewo is a single-threaded framework by default.
-But even so, it's able to use all the threads of the system.
+But even so, it's able to use all the threads of the system using cluster module.

+> [!WARNING]
+>
+> The cluster module supported on Linux only.

 ## Table of Contents